MV Eilean Dhiura

 MV Eilean Dhiura is a vehicle ferry operating across the Sound of Islay.

 History

 Eilean Dhiura was commissioned by Argyll and Bute Council in 1998, to replace Western Ferries' MV Sound of Gigha as the Jura Ferry.
 She was operated initially by Serco Denholm until 2003, now by ASP Ship Management Ltd.

 In December 2000, her bow ramp collapsed while at sea.
 Following this, the MCA required a secondary door to be fitted behind the bow door.
 A bid by the council for money to replace her was unsuccessful.
 A new bow ramp was fitted in 2002.

 Layout

 Eilean Dhiura is an open landing craft type ferry, with bow and stern ramps.
 Her slim bridge allows vehicles to drive through.
-A small enclosed cabin provides shelter for passengers as does a bus shelter forward of the wheelhouse.
+A small enclosed cabin provides shelter for passengers.